Blackchin shiner

-The blackchin shiner (Notropis heterodon) is an abundant North American species of freshwater fish from the family Cyprinidae.
+The blackchin shiner (Miniellus heterodon) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 Described by Edward Drinker Cope in 1865, it is not a well-known species.
 It is a close relative of the blacknose shiner.
 Chiefly occurring now in the Great Lakes and occasionally in upper Mississippi River drainages, the blackchin once ranged commonly as far south as Illinois and Ohio.
 This fish resides over sandy bottoms in cool waters that provide a lot of cover for the small minnow.
 Omnivorous, it eats worms and small arthropods as well as plant material.
 Blackchin shiners are unique because of their anatomical features, such as the black coloring, the incomplete lateral line, and a distinctive dental arrangement.

 Taxonomy

 American naturalist Edward Drinker Cope described the blackchin shiner in 1865 as Alburnops heterodon, from specimens collected in Lansing and Grosse Isle, Michigan.
 The original type specimens have been lost.
 The genus Alburnops was later sunk into the large genus Notropis.

 The common name of the blackchin shiner comes from the black pigment of the scales on the tip of the lower jaw.
 This coloring runs over their eyes, across the gills, and along the side, all the way to the base of their tail.
 This is especially unique because the stripe appears to zig-zag around the scales, whereas the stripes of other shiners do not.